Rules of Golf

-To these points, our Whole-In-One Adjustable golf club IS a full set, it has its own bag which is clearly designed to hold a golf club, and those of us who use it never slow down play.
+It has always been easy to overcome these objections.
+Our Whole-In-One Adjustable golf club IS a full set, it has its own bag which is clearly designed to hold a golf club, and those of us who use it never slow down play.
 In fact, we are always waiting for others.
 If anyone ever gives you a hard time about using the club for casual play, we encourage you to respectfully agree with the principle behind their objection...that you honor the need for people not to share clubs or slow down the game, and confidently let them know that you will actually play faster.
 That's usually all it takes.

-One time, while I was paying for my round at a resort course, the man behind the counter identified himself as the Pro, and told me I couldn't play with one club "because it didn't meet the rules and would slow down play."
-I agreed with the importance of not slowing down play, and invited him to come play the round with me.
-I extended the following challenge: "If you have to wait on me for any shot the entire round, I'll buy you dinner.
-But if I have to wait for you on every shot, then you buy 12 clubs and carry them in your shop."
+The first time this happened to me, I was paying for my round at a resort course.
+The man behind the counter identified himself as the Pro, and told me I couldn't play with one club "because it didn't meet the rules and would slow down play."
+Without being defensive, I agreed with the importance of not slowing down play, and invited him to come play a few holes with us.
+I offered the following challenge: "If you have to wait on me for any shot, I'll buy you dinner.
+But if you don't have to wait for me, then you buy 12 clubs and carry them in your shop."
 Then I added, "Seriously, please come out to the range and just hit 3 balls.
 I know you can't imagine that it is solid and that you can play real golf with it, but you will be amazed.
 That is exactly what he did.
 He let me play AND he has referred several customers over the years.

 I have many seniors who love our club because it has allowed them to continue to play golf as they age, to walk the course for beneficial exercise, and to avoid carrying or dragging a cart.
 You would think all golf courses would LOVE this benefit as it brings out more golfers and increases their revenue.

-Many years ago, one of my senior customers called and told me his local public course wouldn’t let him use his new Whole-In-One Adjustable club because it didn’t "meet the rules".
-He had pleaded with them, to no avail, so he called me to see what i could do.
+A few years ago, one of my senior customers called and told me his local public course wouldn’t let him use his new Whole-In-One Adjustable club because it didn’t "meet the rules".
+He had pleaded with them, to no avail, so he called me to ask if I could help.

-I persisted and said i would accept his ruling.
-I told him I would go public with press releases to his local media, and I would file a suit if he didn't let me customer play on his course.
-I told him I was sure his city employer wouldn't want to have that kind of cost or publicity over such a minor issue...an issue that included my customer trying to pay them money.
+I persisted and said I would not accept his ruling.
+I told him I would go public with press releases to his local media, and I would file a suit if he didn't let my customer play on his course.
+I told him I was sure his city employer wouldn't want to have that kind of cost or publicity over such a minor issue...an issue that included my customer trying to hand them money.
 He reluctantly gave in, and my customer has enjoyed golf on that course using our Adjustable club ever since, and now several of his buddies use them too!

-I don’t recommend that you use that argument unless absolutely necessary...and that is the only time it has ever come to that.
-Golf courses are all wanting to increase players in this tough economic climate, and it is unlikely they will ever resist.
+I don’t recommend that you use this argument unless absolutely necessary...and that is the only time it has ever come to that as far as I know.
+Golf courses are all wanting to increase players in this tough economic golf climate with courses closing from lack of play, and it is unlikely they will ever resist.
 But if it happens, you can usually reason with people and tell them you just want to give them money to use their facilities and that you won't slow play, and they will usually accept that.